April 13 & 14: ASK JULIE: ONLINE Q & A SESSIONS OPEN MIKE

 addressing a group of animal charities on a humane education bill

-Winning strong laws to protect animals requires a clear understanding of how endorsing political candidates is the key to success.
+Power in the lawmaking arena comes form an issue group's ability to influence elections. winning strong laws to protect animals requires a clear understanding of how endorsing political candidates is the key to success.
 All other issue groups know that true power in the lawmaking arena requires political organizations that endorse political candidates.
 Animal advocacy is the only issue group that lobbies through charitable organizations, squandering our efforts and opportunities to help animals.
-Laws you can win political organizations are minimal compared to the laws you can win without political organizations.
+Laws you can win with political organizations are minimal compared to the laws you can win without political organizations.

 You will learn: